--Explain three effective cognitive intervention treatments for type ‘A’ night terrors.
+-Name three effective cognitive intervention treatments for children or adolescents suffering from type ‘A’ night terrors.

--Explain two techniques for clients who have difficulty as a result of the frustration, anxiety and tension.
+-Name two techniques for sleep disorder clients who have difficulty getting to sleep as a result of the frustration, anxiety and tension.

--Explain three differences in children with behavioral sleep disorders, as compared to sleep apnea.
+-Name three differences in children with behavioral sleep disorders, as compared to children with obstructive sleep apnea.